fabricio-p/c-vector/README.md

   - `void name##_set(name *vec, int idx, type value)` Gives the item at the specified index the value you provide as the 3rd argument.
 Does not do bound checking, so be careful not to corrupt memory.
   - `CVECTOR_STATUS name##_set_at(name *vec, int idx, type value)`:
-      The function prototype.
       Works like `name##_set`, but in verbose mode, returns o1 if out of bounds and 0 if ok.
   - `name name##_clone(name *vec)`:
       Creates and returns a new identical vector, but with the items copied on another place.
   - `name name##_deep_clone(name *vec, type (*cloner)(type *))`:
-      The function prototype.
       This is more like a map function.
 It creates a new vector, and uses the function to clone each of the items, which are pushed to the new vector.
   - `void name##_print(name *vec)`:
-      The function prototype.
       Nicely prints the vector data and it's values.
 The `print_item` field of the [cvector\_t](#cvector_t) struct needs to be set so it can print the items.
   - `void name##_cleanup`:
       Calls [cvector\_cleanup](#cvector_cleanup).